mrahhal/release-cycle/README.md

 This file documents how I manage my own release cycles for packages I maintain.
 Old repos may be outdated.

-`main` is the _development_ branch.
+To start with, `main` is the _development_ branch.
 There's no need to overcomplicate things with an additional `dev` branch.
-Major/Minor releases can branch off of `main`.
+In addition, next version is always developed in `main`. i.e `main` always points to the latest development effort.
+When there's a need to publish a patch for an earlier version, you can always branch off of that version's tag.

 Follow [Semantic Versioning](https://semver.org/).